Insights from Our Experts

 1. Modifying a list while iterating

-Deleting an element from an array or list when iterating over it, is a well-known Python problem to most of the developers.
+Deleting an element from an array or list when iterating over it is a well-known Python problem for most of the developers.

 This results in an IndexError getting raised.
 List comprehensions are particularly useful for avoiding this specific problem.

 The usage of exception handling always comes in handy.
 But, what if statements are not put inside a try-catch block when an unforeseen error occurs but was one which could have been bypassed or maybe just logged for later reference?
 The absence of an exception block in such a scenario will abort the execution without any informative message from the application.